jack1232/WebGPU-Step-By-Step/README.md

 4. Create a Triangle with GLSL Shaders: https://youtu.be/vmqx7rJk4uU
 5. Create Point and Line Primitives: https://youtu.be/q8_uD9EMVRg
 6. Create Triangle Primitives: https://youtu.be/1JMHg8BgWTY
-7. Create a colorful square with GPU Buffer: https://youtu.be/L4k5Glv0gSM
+7. Create a Colorful Square with GPU Buffer: https://youtu.be/L4k5Glv0gSM
+8. Create a Colorful Square with a Single GPU Buffer: https://youtu.be/G5j5EMfHQR0
 ## Sample Objects
 Here are some sample objects created using the WebGPU API, which I will discussed in my video series.